-presented by Moulton Law Offices, P.S.
+Presented by Moulton Law Offices, P.S.

-In this seminar, we're going to discuss subjects that most of us would rather avoid thinking about all together: death, disability, and taxes.
-Many people do not give a single thought to their own incapacity; yet it will probably happen to every one of us.
+In this seminar, we will discuss subjects that most of us would rather avoid thinking about altogether: death, disability, and taxes.
+Many people do not give a single thought to their incapacity, yet it will probably happen to every one of us.
 Estate planning forces us to face the financial and emotional consequences of death and take action to minimize the effects on our families.
-But if people were asked to summarize their estate planning wishes, most would simply say that:
+But if people were asked to summarize their estate planning wishes, most would say that:

-- They want their estate to be distributed to the people they choose according to their wishes; - They want to avoid excessive attorney's fees, court costs, and unnecessary delays in passing on their property; and - They want to avoid or, at least, minimize the payment of taxes.
+- They want their estate to be distributed to the people they choose according to their wishes, - They want to avoid excessive attorney's fees, court costs, and unnecessary delays in passing on their property and - They want to avoid or, at least, minimize the payment of taxes.

-In this seminar, we are going to address these and other issues that people don't often think about.
+This seminar will address these and other issues that people don't often consider.
 Thank you for your interest and attention.

 Agenda Page #

 Intro to Bill, Mary, and Family 5

 Common Estate Planning Options 7

 When Bill Becomes Disabled 11

 Death, Probate, and Taxes, OH MY!
 14

 Disability, Death, and Probate of Mary 16

 Living Trusts as an Alternative 18

 Long-Term Care Planning Options 20

 Protecting the Spouse with a Trust 26

 What About the Dog and Other Beneficiaries?
 28

 Our Client Care Guarantee 30

 What's Included 31

 Frequently Asked Questions 32

 Notes 34

-Investment and Moving Forward 36